 - Annoying spam: some domain is still public so they get a ton of annoying spam emails about just about anything you could think of including web design, SEO service, logo design, make money online and on and on.
 After a while, its get pretty annoying but gets more intrusive than just email as you’ll see.

-If your concern about the misuse of a database, consider using private domain registration to maintain control of your personal information and keep others from exploiting it for their own gain.
+If your concerned about the misuse of a database, consider using private domain registration to maintain control of your personal information and keep others from exploiting it for their own gain.